jianminglok/cvwo-2021/README.md

 Name: Lok Jian Ming

-Student ID: A0236537Y
+Matriculation Number: A0236537Y

-This branch contains the frontend of the project built with React and Typescript.
+This branch contains the frontend of the project built with React, Redux Toolkit, Material UI, Axios and Typescript.
 The backend can be found [here](https://github.com/jianminglok/cvwo-2021/tree/backend).

 ## Where to access website

-  The project has been deployed on a single AWS EC2 instance with the help of Docker and NGINX reverse proxy.
+  The project has been deployed on a single AWS EC2 instance with the help of Docker, a modified version of [nginx-certbot](https://github.com/wmnnd/nginx-certbot) NGINX reverse proxy.
 Links to the site are provided below.

 - [Frontend](https://task.jianminglok.xyz/)
 - [Backend](https://task.jianminglok.xyz/api)